cern-it-efp/EOSC-Testsuite/README.rst

 ``19.4``

--New tests: perfsonar and cpu-benchmarking
+- New tests: network performance (perfSONAR) and CPU benchmarking.

 ``19.2``

--First release.
+- First release.

 Contact
 ---------------------------------------------
 For more information contact ignacio.peluaga.lozada AT cern.ch

 License
 ---------------------------------------------